 1. Castrol 03129C EDGE High Mileage Motor Oil – Best Overall

-Castrol EDGE high mileage motor oil is made to keep high mileage vehicles running longer, so it stands to reason that it would be a great choice to keep your generator running longer as well.
-But there are more benefits than just an improved lifespan.
-This oil features extra fluid titanium technology, which increases oil film strength up to 30% while reducing its breakdown.
+Castrol EDGE high mileage motor oil is made to keep high-mileage vehicles running longer, so it stands to reason that it would be a great choice to keep your generator running longer.
+However, there are more benefits than just an improved lifespan.
+Castrol EDGE features extra fluid titanium technology, which increases oil film strength up to 30% while reducing its breakdown.

-When using this oil, you can expect increased fuel economy.
+When using Castrol EDGE, you can expect increased fuel economy.
 Since it’s a fully synthetic formula, you won’t have to change it as often as non-synthetic oils.
 And this formula is also made to be 10 times stronger against high-temperature oil thickening.

 2. AmazonBasics AM0D533Q Full Synthetic Motor Oil – Best Value

-Since it’s fully synthetic, this oil lasts longer and provides superior protection to your generator’s engine against wear.
-This particular formula is built to resist thermal breakdown while reducing exhaust emissions, making it particularly desirable for anyone concerned with their carbon footprint.
+Since it’s synthetic, AmazonBasics oil lasts longer and protects your generator’s engine against wear.
+The formula is built to resist thermal breakdown while reducing exhaust emissions, making it desirable for anyone concerned with their carbon footprint.

 3. Generac 0J5140 Full Synthetic Motor Oil – Premium Choice

 Generac is known for making a wide range of exceptional quality generators, so it stands to reason that they know a thing or two about what generators need when it comes to oil.
-They make generators of every size, from small portable generators to home and business backup generators, up to industrial power mega generators.
+They make generators of every size, from small portable generators to home and business backup generators and industrial power mega generators.

-This synthetic motor oil is the original equipment manufacturer (OEM) oil for use in Generac generators.
+The synthetic motor oil is the original equipment manufacturer (OEM) oil used in Generac generators.
 It’s a synthetic base with additional special additives to ensure your generator runs problem-free for many years.
 Since this is the recommended oil in Generac manuals, it’s the best and safest choice for Generac generators in particular, though it’s also an excellent option for other generators.

-With this oil, you get superior viscosity breakdown protection, so your oil keeps working well over time, not just when you first change it.
-Furthermore, this oil prevents sludge and varnish deposits from accumulating inside your engine, ensuring long-lasting performance.
-Of course, you’ll be paying a premium for that performance as this is some of the most expensive oil we’ve seen.
-But if you can afford it, it’s like buying peace of mind.
+With Generac, you get superior viscosity breakdown protection, so your oil keeps working well over time, not just when you first change it.
+Furthermore, it prevents sludge and varnish deposits from accumulating inside your engine, ensuring long-lasting performance.
+Of course, you’ll be paying a premium for that performance since it is some of the most expensive oil we’ve seen.

 - Related Read: Best Wen Generators